Skip to content

 Command Description

-Each rule has:
+Each group in docCleanup.ruleGroups has:

-• Pattern: A regex pattern (without slashes)
+• pattern (required): Regex pattern string (without leading/trailing slashes)

-• Replacement: The replacement string
+• replacement (required): Replacement string

-• Flags (optional): Regex flags (g is added automatically)
+• flags (optional): Regex flags (g is added automatically)

 Example Rules